maxviazov/Spring-Frameworks-/Spring-Framework-Code-Style.md

 ## Introduction

-This document serves as the definition of our coding standards for source files of the Spring Framework.
-It is primarily intended to the Spring Framework team but can be used as a reference by contributors.
+This document serves as the definition of the coding standards for source files in the Spring Framework.
+It is primarily intended for the Spring Framework team but can be used as a reference by contributors.

-The structure of this document is based on the [Google Java Style](http://google-styleguide.googlecode.com/svn/trunk/javaguide.html) reference and is **an ongoing process**.
+The structure of this document is based on the [Google Java Style](http://google-styleguide.googlecode.com/svn/trunk/javaguide.html) reference and is _work in progress_.

-## Source file basics
+## Source File Basics

 ### File encoding: ISO-8859-1

-Source files are encoded in `ISO-8859-1`.
+Source files must be encoded using `ISO-8859-1`.

 ### Indentation

-* Indentation uses _tabs_ (and not space)
+* Indentation uses _tabs_ (not spaces)
 * Unix (LF), not DOS (CRLF) line endings
 * Eliminate all trailing whitespace